 I am glad to answer any questions you might have regarding repairs, instrument making, sales, and rentals.
 I cannot give you an accurate appraisal or estimate of repair costs since I don't have the instrument in front of me.
 I do however have a database with information on more than 20,000 instrument makers, many of which I have photos of their labels and also thousands of photos of their instruments in my archives.
 In addition I have an extensive reference library to research makers.
-I have included a section under instrument care that has repair prices from my former business; this is only to be used as a reference as many shops will have different and possibly higher prices.
+If you would like me to examine pictures of your instrument, I will be glad to try, see the Contact Me page for more information.

-There are lots of web sites out there with information on violins, some are good and many are full of untruthful and misleading information provided by dealers and internet sites that just promote their own products.
-Any outside links that are provided on my site are for information only and I am not connected to them in any monetary way nor do I recommend their services.
-This site contains no E-commerce of any kind for sale on this site.
+There are many web sites out there with information on violins, some are good and many are full of untruthful and misleading information provided by dealers and internet sites that just promote their own products.
+Any outside links that are provided on my site are for information only and I am not connected to them in any monetary way nor do I necessarily recommend their services.
+You will never see any instrument or accessory of any kind for sale on this site.

 * Obviously with a project of this size there will be a few things that will be opinion based, like string sound and rosin characteristics.
 These things are offered for guidance but your personal experience may be different because these products will produce differing results on different instruments with different players.

 I hope that these pages can be helpful and I will add more information as I can and of course welcome any recommendations for additional information which I will add if factually relevant.
 I welcome any questions.

 I have also started a Yahoo group called violindiscussions for the discussion of things pertaining to bowed instrument repair, making, identification, sales and rentals.
 The files section also includes a number of free E-Books on making and other violin related subjects.

 - 1973-1974 - Willis Gault School of Violin Making - Washington DC